 You can't change what you can't see.
 The adage applies in any number of contexts.
-For too long, the waste problem in the apparel industry was hidden, lurking in the corners of warehouses and distribution centers and landfills.
+For too long, the waste problem in the apparel and textile industry was hidden, lurking in the corners of warehouses and distribution centers and landfills.
 As part of our mission to show brands and retailers how to turn the unspoken waste problem into an opportunity to embrace a circular economy, we had to develop metrics to fully understand the impact of unsellable inventory.
 This is how the Renewal Workshop Impact Score came to life.

 The score has four parts to it:

 We measure the Environmental Impact of the original product.
 We use Life-cycle Assessment (LCA) data to determine the energy, greenhouse gas, water, and toxin consumption used in making the product the first time.
 (You can find all the nerdy details on the methodology below)

 We use the actual weight of the product to determine how much has been reduced from landfill.

 We want to see more money in a circular economy, not a linear one.
 We count the money invested in the circular economy using the purchase price for each item.

 We track the number of Living Wage jobs created as a result of our work.
 We use the number of current full-time employees at The Renewal Workshop to count our contribution to creating re-manufacturing jobs in the US.